04 • 19 • 2018

 The Ventura Chapter is applying their Ocean Friendly Gardens program to protect local water quality and conserve water.

 Similar to most coastal communities across the country, the beaches in Ventura County are affected by urban runoff.
 Both rain and misdirected irrigation wash oil, lawn chemicals, animal waste and other contaminants into storm drains and ultimately to the ocean.
-However, Ventura is somewhat unique in Southern California, because it does not import freshwater from Northern California or the Colorado River as other cities and counties in the region do.
+However, the City of Ventura is somewhat unique in Southern California, because it does not import freshwater from Northern California or the Colorado River as other cities and counties in the region do.
 Instead, Ventura relies solely on local groundwater and surface reservoirs for its water supply.
 As a result, water conservation is extremely important to their community, especially during times of drought.

 The Surfrider Foundation Ventura Chapter’s Ocean Friendly Gardens (OFG) program aims to both protect water quality and conserve local sources of freshwater.
 Chapter volunteers achieve this by promoting sustainable landscaping techniques that capture rainwater and remove pollutants from runoff.
 OFG techniques reduce local impacts of runoff by allowing water to instead soak into the ground to recharge underground aquifers and restore local stream flows.